 * The following programs are provisional and subject to change.

 One of the unique features of this program is that you will build your own itinerary and accordingly conduct onsite fieldwork and research.
 The key to an unforgettable experience is your pre-training before you travel, in which you will learn about Toronto, Canada, and develop a plan for the activities to conduct according to your theme.
 You will stay with your host family at Toronto, and visit various communities, participate in events, and carry out research activities while receiving support from institutions including our partner university.

 You will be attending lectures on relevant subjects and the Malay language (all in English) at Universiti Sains Malaysia (USM).
 You will then conduct fieldwork in establishments such as the local social welfare facility.
-Students will study about Malaysia's social structure as well as issues that are unique to the country.
+You will study about Malaysia's social structure as well as issues that are unique to the country.

 You will get a hands-on business experience, survey tourism needs, and conduct marketing in Ho Chi Minh City.
 You will participate in tours to investigate tourist spots and study the content of the tour.
 Then, in addition to experiencing what it is like to work in the travel industry at a local office (land operator) in Vietnam, you will conduct a survey to find solutions to your assignment.
-You will wrap up your assignment and give a presentation on the last day.

 You will take on the challenge of conducting fieldwork for the purpose of invigorating a town called Echizen-cho, Fukui Prefecture.
 You will work with the locals on finding solutions for challenges such as growing organic rice and reviving the style of ceramics called Echizen-yaki, and propose ideas to create new values for the region.